apollographql/runtime-testing-framework/crates/rtf-cli/help.md

 ###### **Subcommands:**

 * `run` — Check and run a test plan
+* `expand-matrix` — Expand a test plan matrix into JSON
 * `template` — Template a test plan using provided values, outputting the resulting config to stdout

 ###### **Options:**